In our breeding program, it is of great importance to us to learn about the dogs, that will be used on our

 - not necessarily.
 It could be an outcross (the opposite of line breeding, where none of the names on the two pedigrees are the same), if only the pro's/ con's are in place: Wich means that what one of the dogs is lacking the other one must have, and what

-example: Anni has quite a long back and not so big an arch as I would like, and she doesn't have a lot of bone.
-So the male that we have to find for her must have a lot of/ heavy bones, a short and well arched back.
+example: Anni (our first english bulldog) had quite a long back and not so big an arch as I would like, and she didn't have a lot of bone.
+So the male that we had to find for her must have a lot of/ heavy bones, a short and well arched back.

 It is important to us, that they have a very good health status, and a great temperament.

 be used with our own, has been on several exhibitions, so that it can be documented a qualified and nuanced image of the dogs as possible.
 This counts for the dogs exterior and temperament ect.